kristina-xm/kristina-xm/README.md

-### Hi there 👋
+### Hi there 👋 I'm Kristina!

-It's me, Kristina.
-I'm a student in Economics and Finance, but I also study Software engineering.
+Welcome to the GitHub of a student in Economics and Finance 📈📊

+### My various interests include:
+- Technologies
+  - ASP.NET Core
+  - React, Next.js
+  - Deep Learning
+  - Data Structures and Algorithms
+  - 3D Modeling with Blender software 🎨🕹️
+- Other cool things like
+  - DeFi
+  - Stock Markets
+  - Investments
+  - Financial Analysis

+I'm still learning Software Development 💻, but I’m excited to grow my skills and knowledge in this field.<br> I enjoy exploring innovative technologies and embracing new learning opportunities!

+Feel free to connect!<br>

+> *"Know what you own, and know why you own it."*
+> — *Peter Lynch*

 <!--
 **kristina-xm/kristina-xm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.